Existence of Minkowski space: Introduction

-In contrast, in his initial defining article\cite{Einstein1905} on relativity A.~Einstein investigated physical events, such as an interception of small (parts of) physical bodies by light rays/fronts, from the outset.
-He distinguished a 'stationary system' as a coordinate system where Newtonian equations hold and the measurements are based on the use of a measuring rod and Euclidean geometry.
+In contrast to the analysis of H.~Poincar\'e, A.~Einstein, in his initial defining article\cite{Einstein1905} on the relativity theory, has addressed physical events, such as an interception of small (parts of) physical bodies by light rays/fronts, from the outset.
+He distinguished a ``stationary system" as a coordinate system where Newtonian equations hold and the measurements are based on the use of a measuring rod and Euclidean geometry.

-It should be pointed out that A.~Einstein described a coordinate system as relations between rigid bodies\cite[S.~892]{Einstein1905} and associated the 'stationary system' with a 'stationary' space\cite[S.~897]{Einstein1905}, so his 'stationary system' is a physical object which this article further refers to as 'an inertial reference frame' to distinguish it from the mathematical concept 'coordinate system'\cite{reference frame}.
-(For the refinement of the concept 'space' see Section \ref{physical spaces} below.)
+It should be pointed out that A.~Einstein has described a coordinate system as relations between rigid bodies\cite[S.~892]{Einstein1905} and associated the ``stationary system" with a ``stationary" space\cite[S.~897]{Einstein1905}, so his ``stationary system" is a physical object which this article further refers to as ``an inertial reference frame" to distinguish it from the mathematical concept ``coordinate system"\cite{reference frame}.
+(For the refinement of the concept ``space" see Section \ref{physical spaces} below.)

-With referring to uniform motion in the 'stationary' space A.~Einstein also identified a 'moving system' but then, in accordance with his formulation of the relativity principle\cite{frames' equivalence}, considered it to be on a par with a 'stationary system' so that relations between the two inertial reference frames appeared mutual\cite[S.~903]{Einstein1905}.
+With referring to uniform motion in the ``stationary" space A.~Einstein has also identified a ``moving system" but then, in accordance with his formulation of the relativity principle\cite{frames' equivalence}, considered it to be on a par with a ``stationary system" so that relations between the two inertial reference frames have turned out to be mutual\cite[S.~903]{Einstein1905}.

-In addition, A.~Einstein extended the concept of the time variable with an aid of the propagation of light (for the more detailed remark about it see below.)
-As a result, he obtained the formulas identical to those of Lorentz transformation\cite{Lorentz transformation}, which, however, connects the variables that relate to a given event in two inertial reference frames.
-So, in theoretical physics, one uses the word 'transformation' for the change of the description of a frame-independent object/concept owing to a changeover from one inertial reference frame to another.
+In addition, A.~Einstein has extended the concept of the time variable with an aid of the propagation of light (see Section \ref{Einsteinian time} for details.)
+As a result, he has obtained the formulas identical to those of Lorentz transformation\cite{Lorentz transformation}, which, however, connects the variables that relate to a given event in two inertial reference frames.
+So, in theoretical physics, one uses the word ``transformation" for the change of the description of a frame-independent object/concept owing to a changeover from one inertial reference frame to another.